The 20 Greatest Symphonies of all time

 The Soviet composer tapped into a deep well of public emotion with his mighty Fifth

 It was in the teeth of official denunciation of his opera Lady Macbeth of Mstensk that Shostakovich composed what appeared to be one of his most conventional works.
-The symphony sounds a lament in its third movement, expressing what was too dangerous to be said during Stalin’s ‘Great Terror’.
+Shostakovich Fifth Symphony sounds a lament in its third movement, expressing what was too dangerous to be said during Stalin’s ‘Great Terror’.
 Many of the audience at its premiere were reduced to tears by this movement, and the work received a half-hour standing ovation.

 Beethoven’s ‘return to life’ – a bubbling cauldron of exuberance and vitality